aharvard/my-site/README.md

 # Personal Site

-This repo is for the personal website of Andrew Harvard.
+This is my personal website!

-Made with Eleventy and hosted on Netlify.
+It's a static website built with Eleventy and some good ol' fashioned vanilla CSS and JavaScript.
+Don't run JS?
+No problem.
+I've progressively enhanced the site so that it works regardless.